ValleyBell/PC98VNResearch/z_hacks/README.md

       - then re-encrypt the file
     - select "start from beginning" in the main menu
     - You can also do the search/replace process in the PC-98 emulator's RAM directly while in the main menu.
 In this case, no decryption is necessary.
+- Mirage
+  - Notes:
+    - The actions are to be performed by editing the PC-98 emulator RAM while at a certain location.
+The script files (`.SCN`) are compressed, so editing them directly is harder.
+    - Actions should be performed on the floppy disk version.
+The game simulates multiple floppy disk by multiple folders when installed on the hard disk and it is currently unknown how the "disk switch" works.
+    - Run the game at 10 MHz or slower.
+(Dungeon crawling gets uncontrollable with higher CPU speeds.)
+  - jump to ending from main menu
+    - While at the main menu screen (file `INIT.SO2`), search for `B:\M_A000.SO2` and overwrite it with `B:\M_5_06.SO2` Insert floppy disk E to the second drive, then start the game from the beginning.
+- Mirage 2
+  - Notes:
+    - The actions are to be performed by editing the PC-98 emulator RAM while at a certain location.
+The script files (`.SCN`) are compressed, so editing them directly is harder.
+  - jump to ending from main menu
+    - While at the main menu screen (file `T_INIT.SCN`), search for `A:\t_0_01.scn` and overwrite it with `A:\end_03.scn` Then start the game from the beginning.
 - Mirror
   - enable all scenarios
     - open `SAVE.DAT` and set all 2-byte words to `01 00`